 Ganesh Chaturthi is celebrated on Shukla Chaturthi of the Hindu month of Bhadra with Proper Ganesh Puja and traditional rituals.
-The duration of Ganesh Puja timings which are considered to be most auspicious is for 2 Hours 19 Minutes in Ganesh Chaturthi.
-Ganesh Puja will start at 10:49 and continue till 13:09.
-The Ganesh Chaturthi Tithi Begins on 20:37 on 12/Sep/2018 and will end on 19:21 on 13/Sep/2018.
+The duration of Ganesh Puja timings which are considered to be most auspicious is for 2 Hours 36 Minutes in Ganesh Chaturthi.
+Ganesh Puja will start at 11:06 AM and continue till 01:42 PM.
+The Ganesh Chaturthi Tithi Begins at 11:02 PM on 21/Aug/2020 and will end at 07:57 Pm on 22/Aug/2020.

-The installation of the idol of Lord Ganesh is done on Ganesh Chaturthi and can be done at Labh time between 07:59 to 09:33 or Amrit Time i.e. between 09:33 to 11:07 during Ganesh puja.
+The installation of the idol of Lord Ganesh is done on Ganesh Chaturthi and can be done at Labh time between 11:06 Am to 01:42 Pm which is Madhyahna Ganesha Puja Muhurat.
 It is believed that Lord Ganesha was born during Madhyahana Kaal which is between 12:40 and 14:14.
-The Muhurut time specified above is the best Muhurat (for Shubh Muhurat click here – Jyotirvid) to perform the Ganesh Puja and to perform any auspicious work throughout Ganesh Chaturthi.

 Pre preparations involved:

 The place of the idol is to be positioned, so as to ensure that people are able to view Ganesh Puja during most of the times throughout a day on Ganesh Chaturthi.

 Before installing the idol, clean the place thoroughly, lay a cloth and spread some rice on the cloth.
 Then place the idol on the cloth before starting Ganesh Puja.

 You can then decorate the idol with flowers, Chandan, and any more things on Ganesh Chaturthi.